ocknamo/monacardjs/README.md

 ## Running the worker

 Worker is not nestjs application.
-So you can run it as just JavaScript or typescript script.
+So you can run it as just JavaScript or TypeScript script.

 ### read-new-monacard